India–Pakistan naval war of 1971: Sinking of INS Khukri

 On 9 December 1971, at 1957 hours, Hangor sunk Khukri with two homing torpedoes.
 According to her commander, the frigate sank within the matter of two minutes.
 The frigate sank with 192 hands on board.
-Hangor also attacked the INS Kirpan on two separate occasions, but the torpedoes had missed their target.
+Hangor also attacked INS Kirpan on two separate occasions, but the torpedoes had missed their target.
 Kirpan quickly disengaged and successfully evaded the fired torpedoes.